slewiskelly/ock/docs/references/schema.md

 > the `#Metadata` definition, but are present in a document's metadata, are not
 > allowed.
 >
-> Definitions can be left open by using `...` to accomodate additional fields.
+> Definitions can be left open by using `...` to accommodate additional fields.

 ## Errors